raaid3/sign-up-form/README.md

 # sign-up-form
- Simple frontend for a sign up form using HTML and CSS
+ Simple frontend for a sign up form using HTML and CSS for the Odin Project